NomicFoundation/slang/documentation/public/user-guide/concepts.md

 manual traversal, cursors, and queries.

 Multiple queries can be executed in a batch, and efficiently traverse the tree looking for matches.
-This mode of operation can replace all visitor pattern.
+This mode of operation can replace all visitor patterns.

 ## Abstract Syntax Tree (AST)